Gozala/meta-promise/README.md

     }, 100)
     // 'Hello {{name}} !' will be printed in 100ms.
     // 'Hello meta-promise !' will be printed in 100ms.
+    // 'You can also use apply with meta-promise'
+    // 'You can also use call with meta-promise'

 [ES Harmony Proxies]:http://wiki.ecmascript.org/doku.php?id=harmony:proxies
 [teleport]:http://jeditoolkit.com/teleport/#guide